matteototaro/sic-thermal-lifetime/README.md

 Website: [mtotaro.com](https://mtotaro.com)
 LinkedIn: [linkedin.com/in/m-totaro](https://linkedin.com/in/m-totaro)

-For technical questions about the methodology or thesis content, feel free to reach out!

 ---

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Disclaimer

-This tool is for **educational and research purposes**.
-For production applications:
-- Use device-specific characterization data
-- Validate against physical testing
-- Consult with reliability engineers
-- Follow your organization's qualification procedures

-**The author assumes no liability for design decisions based on this tool.**

----